EMGuyant/inquisitive-nature/_posts/2022-12-12-what-is-ms-power-platform.md

 Power Automate is a workflow automation tool that helps automate repetitive processes (e.g. data collection, and document approvals).

-Power Virtual Agents is a tool to develop deploy chatbots in a low-code environment.
+Power Virtual Agents is a tool to develop and deploy chatbots in a low-code environment.

 Utilizing the components of the Power Platform allows organizations to **Analyze** data and deliver insights, **Act** by building low-code solutions, **Automate** business processes, and **Assist** with inquiries with chatbots.